weaviate/weaviate-io/developers/weaviate/search/hybrid.md

 </details>

-## Specify a vector
+## Specify a search vector

-To specify a vector instead of using a vector of the query string, pass it in addition to the query string for the keyword search.
+The vector component of hybrid search can use a query string or a query vector.
+To specify a query vector instead of a query string, provide a query vector (for the vector search) and a query string (for the keyword search) in your query.

 <Tabs groupId="languages">
 <TabItem value="py" label="Python (v4)">